 Footwear

-• These Chelsea boots have excellent grip and style well with lots of outfits.
+- Warm and comfortable boots: I like a Chelsea style because they work well with lots of different outfits.
 Depending on what activities you have planned, you might also want to bring a pair of proper winter boots.

 Tips for what to wear to Christmas markets